weBoost Drive 4G-X RV | 470410

 - Make An Offer

-All cellular devices being used in recreational vehicle will get simultaneous signal boost.
-Such devices can include smartphones, computer tablets, turbo sticks, internet sticks, air cards, mobile hotspots Mi-Fi, Jetpack, etc. USA version works for all cellular service providers in USA such as AT&T Wireless, Verizon Wireless, T-Mobile, and Sprint.
-Canada version works for all mobile service carriers in Canada such as Rogers Wireless, Telus Mobility, Bell, and Freedom Mobile.
+With this 4G X R V model, all cellular devices being used in the recreational vehicle will get simultaneous signal boost.
+Such devices can include smartphones, computer tablets, turbo sticks, internet sticks, air cards, mobile hotspots Mi-Fi, Jetpack, etc. This USA version works for all cellular service providers in USA such as AT&T Wireless, Verizon Wireless, T-Mobile, and Sprint.

 - Amplifies signal for quicker texting, clear talking, 3G and 4G LTE Internet surfing in RVs.